RabbitSnore/CLIMR/README.md

-# CLIMR
+# Construal Level International Multi-lab Replication (CLIMR) Project

-Construal Level International Multi-lab Replication (CLIMR) Project
+A project for collaborative replications of studies of Construal Level Theory (CLT).